dannygallardo/ai-case-study/README.md

 The AI and machine learning field is evolving rapidly.
-In the last 5 years we have seen the emergence of large language models, natural language processing, neural networks, generative AI for images, video, and audio, as well as advances in robotics, financial modeling, autonomous vehicles, vision, speech recognition. [^8]
+In the last 5 years we have seen the emergence of large language models, natural language processing, neural networks, generative AI for images, video, and audio, as well as advances in robotics, financial modeling, autonomous vehicles, vision, speech recognition. [^9]

 The trend is towards allowing companies and individuals to be able to leverage the power of AI to accomplish more tasks more efficiently, with more context, and to advance technology and business sectors more rapidly.

 **What are the other major companies in this field?**

-Some of Scales competitors include Labelbox[^9], based out of the Bay Area and backed by Andreessen Horowitz and Kleiner Perkins.
-Another competitor DataLoop[^10] is based out of Tel-Aviv and has raised over $11 million  when it comes to offering data labeling services for AI.[^11]
+Some of Scale's competitors include Labelbox[^10], based out of the Bay Area and backed by Andreessen Horowitz and Kleiner Perkins.
+Another competitor DataLoop[^11] is based out of Tel Aviv and has raised over $11 million  when it comes to offering data labeling services for AI.[^12]

 ## Results